 The spaces houses i.e. jazzvenue Bird, shops, cafés and restaurants as the biggest part is still under (re)construction but a lot is happening at the moment like a new brewery nearby.
 Do check the other half of the Hofbogen from Zomerhofstr. to Bergweg.
 These businesses have brought new lively vibrations to this slightly neglected area.

-The big outdoor terrace at Raampoortstr. is inviting to hang around during summer when they organise events or block parties during the day.
-Sunshine galore.
+The big outdoor terrace at Raampoortstr. is inviting to hang around during summer.
+Plenty of events happening and sunshine galore.